-In writing this article, I was reminded of David Scott Peters’ article, “Top 6 Reasons Why Restaurant Customers Don’t Come Back.”
-In this article, the top two reasons customers don’t come back are because of dissatisfaction with the restaurant and server indifference.
+In writing this article I was reminded of David Scott Peters’ article, “Top 6 Reasons Why Restaurant Customers Don’t Come Back.”
+In this article, the top two reasons customers don’t come back is because of dissatisfaction with the restaurant and server indifference.

 To create raving fans out of your customers and eliminate the chance for dissatisfaction, the trick is to trigger some sort of emotion that will make you stand out in their long-term memory.

 In my early years in the business I had a big enough ego to believe that I could invoke an emotional response simply through my amazing food.
 This is not uncommon amongst us chefs.
 We imagine our guests closing their eyes so they can focus their senses while enjoying the first bite of our amazing creation.
 We imagine them truly experiencing joy while they turn satisfying their hunger into a true dining experience to be remembered.

 That was my goal.
 Although a worthy one, it is a lofty goal.

 I had a revelation after interviewing a number of prospective employees.
 My revelation came from an interview question about a food memory.
 I wanted my staff to love and respect food, so I was looking for candidates who shared my passion for great cuisine.
 I was searching for an answer about great restaurant experiences where the chef was particularly brilliant that day and truly impressed them.

 But a different pattern began to emerge.
 Food memories had little to do with amazing food.
 Instead I heard about a hot dog at the ballpark with their father, picking blackberries in their uncle’s backyard and their grandma’s apple pie at every Thanksgiving.
 Their food memories came from people and moments in their life that were significant, like a honeymoon or their favorite vacation.